rafamel/promist/README.md

 example = 10;
 ```

-### `subscribe(observable: Observable): Promise`
+### `subscribe(observable: Observable, onComplete?: Function): Promise`

-Subscribes to an observable and resolves/rejects with its first value.
-It will reject it the observable completes before emitting any values.
+Subscribes to an `observable` and resolves/rejects with its first value.
+By default, it will reject if the observable completes before emitting any values, though this behavior can be controlled via `onComplete`.

 * `observable`: an *Observable* object.
+* `onComplete`: a promise *executor* function, handling the event of the observable completing without emitting any values, and with signature: `(resolve: Function, reject: Function): void`.

 ```javascript
 import { subscribe } from 'promist';